 Thanksgiving Day Fire Safety Tips

-- Do not leave food unattended in the kitchen when you are cooking, this is especially true when frying and boiling items on the stovetop.
+- Do not leave your food or cooking appliances unattended in the kitchen when you are cooking, this is especially true when frying and boiling items on the stovetop.

-- Keep children away from the cooking areas.
+- Keep children and pets away from the cooking areas.
 They should be at least 3 feet away from the stove or oven.
-Also, children should stay away from hot pans, dishes, hot food, and liquids.
-The steam or splashes from vegetables or the gravy could cause burns.
+Also, children should stay away from hot pans, dishes, hot food, and liquids to avoid getting burned.

-- Electrical cords from mixers, electric knives, and other kitchen accessories should not be dangling off of the counter where children could easily pull them.
+- Electrical cords from mixers, blenders, and other kitchen accessories should not be dangling off of the counter where children could easily pull them or chew on them.

 - Keep matches and lighters out of the reach of children in a locked up cabinet.